NickvisionApps/Application/CONTRIBUTING.md

 - Collect information about the bug:
   - Debug information provided by the application
     - GNOME: From the main hamburger menu, open About Application → Troubleshooting → Debugging Information and copy the information to the clipboard to paste in your issue.
-    - WinUI: From the Help item in the left-side navigation, open About Application --> Debugging and copy the information to the clipboard to paste in your issue.
+    - WinUI: From the main Help menu, open About Application --> Debugging and copy the information to the clipboard to paste in your issue.
   - Stack trace (Traceback)
     - Including any error messages thrown by the application
     - You may need to start the application via the terminal/console to receive an error message for a crash.
-  - OS, Platform and Version (Distro, Kernel Version, x64/ARM, etc...)
+  - OS, Platform and Version (Distro, Kernel Version, x64/ARM64, etc...)
   - Your input and the output to the application
     - i.e. Steps you took to produce the crash and/or attach any files you may have opened within the app that caused a crash
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?